AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

 ## Verify that segment activation was successful {#verify-activation}

 Check the segment numbers in Google Customer Match.
-If activation was successful, audiences are populated in your advertising platform.
+If the activation was successful, audiences are populated in your advertising platform.